Bill has advanced degrees in education and political science. He has been a political science teacher for over 28 years.

 The American presidency, called one of the most powerful offices in the world, was the creation of the framers of the Constitution at the Philadelphia Convention of 1787.
 This convention, often referred to as the “constitutional convention,” imbued the presidency with selected powers.
 One of those powers, and perhaps the most famous of them, is the power of veto: the president’s power to reject bills passed by Congress.

-A veto is a political weapon; it allows the president to slow down and even kill a bill passed by the Congress.
-The word “veto” is Latin, which means “I forbid.”
-The veto is a part of the checks and balances system created by the constitutional framers to limit the powers of Congress, but also to ensure presidential cooperation in carrying out the law.
-In this essay I look at where the framers of the Constitution got the idea of a presidential veto.
+A veto is a political weapon; it allows the president to slow down and even kill a bill passed by Congress.
+The word “veto” is Latin, meaning “I forbid.”
+The veto is a part of the checks and balances system created by the constitutional framers to limit the powers of Congress.
+It also ensures presidential cooperation in carrying out the law.
+In this essay, I look at where the framers of the Constitution got the idea of a presidential veto.
 Later, I will provide a more modern assessment of the presidential veto since it was created.

 The Veto in Europe

-In 1597 Elizabeth I refused the royal assent to most parliamentary bills.
+In 1597, Queen Elizabeth I refused the royal assent to most parliamentary bills.
 James I, though he rejected no bills in 1606, told the people it was an act of his grace that he spared them.
-Charles I refused the royal assent for a militia bill which some have said precipitated the 1643 revolution (Parliament enacted the bill anyway).
+Charles I refused the royal assent for a militia bill which some have said precipitated the 1643 revolution, although Parliament enacted the bill anyway.
 The last English monarch to refuse the royal assent was Queen Anne in 1707.

 The Veto in America

 During the Colonial Era of American history, colonial assemblies made laws that could be vetoed by the royal governor (in royal colonies, he had an absolute veto, that is, a veto with no override).
 Also, both Parliament and the monarch could veto colonial legislation.
 However, vetoes from across the Atlantic were rare.
 It is estimated that over 80 percent of laws passed by the colonies went untouched by the king and Parliament.